-- 1. How you restrict the range of valid IP addresses on a profile depends on your Salesforce edition. - If you're using an Enterprise, Unlimited, Performance, or Developer edition, from Setup, enter Profiles in the Quick Find box, then select Profiles, and select a profile. - If you're using a Professional, Group, or Personal edition, from Setup, enter Session Settings in the Quick Find box, then select Session Settings. - 2.
-Click New in the Login IP Ranges related list. - 3.
-Enter a valid IP address in the IP Start Address field and a higher-numbered IP address in the IP End Address field.
+- 1. How you restrict the range of valid IP addresses on a profile depends on your Salesforce edition. - If you're using an Enterprise, Unlimited, Performance, or Developer Edition, from Setup, enter Profiles in the Quick Find box, then select Profiles, and select a profile. - If you're using a Group, or Personal Edition, from Setup, enter Session Settings in the Quick Find box, then select Session Settings. - In a Professional Edition, the location of IP ranges depends on whether you have the "Edit Profiles & Page Layouts" org preference enabled as an add-on feature.